OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 ![](/docs/images/3048176/3278183.png)

-You can use theÂ *Test*Â link to make sure that the NuGet package is available, before creating your Octopus project:
+You can use the *Test* link to make sure that the NuGet package is available, before creating your Octopus project:

 ![](/docs/images/3048176/3278182.png)